manasa-arun/python/content/en/Tips/in-keyword-in-python.md

 ---
 title: "Python 'in' keyword usage, examples"
-description: "The 'in' keyword is one of the keyword out of thirty-five keywords in python"
+description: "The 'in' keyword is one of the keyword out of thirty-five keywords in Python"
 date: "2022-09-07T12:00:05+09:00"
 draft: false
 link: "'in' keyword"
 author: "harika"
 ---

-## python `in` keyword
+## Python `in` keyword

-1. The `in` keyword is one of the keyword out of thirty-five keywords in python.
+1. The `in` keyword is one of the keyword out of thirty-five keywords in Python.
-2. The `in` is a membership operator in python.
+2. The `in` is a membership operator in Python.

 ## Python `in` keyword Uses